leenakhattat/League-of-Legends-First-Blood-Analysis/README.md

 Once cleaned, our players subset had 104,910 rows and 3 columns to analyze.
 Our teams subset had 20984 rows and 2 columns.

-<b> Descriptions of Columns: </b>
+<strong> Descriptions of Columns: </strong>

 <ul>
-    <li> <b> "firstbloodkill": </b> 1 if the player obtained the first blood kill, 0 otherwise </li>
+    <li> <strong> "firstbloodkill": </strong> 1 if the player obtained the first blood kill, 0 otherwise </li>
-    <li> <b> "position": </b> Represents the position each player was playing.
+    <li> <strong> "position": </strong> Represents the position each player was playing.
 Possible values include top, mid, jng, bot, and sup, which represent the 5 roles in the game. </li>
-    <li> <b> "result": </b> 1 if the team won, 0 otherwise </li>
+    <li> <strong> "result": </strong> 1 if the team won, 0 otherwise </li>
 </ul>

 For our teams analysis, we will use the same columns as above, except we will use "firstblood" instead of "firstbloodkill".
 This column represents whether or not the team got the first blood, using a 1 if they did and 0 if not.

 Using this data, we will answer the question:

-<b> Does getting the first blood increase a team's chance of winning, and do different positions getting the first blood have varying
+<strong> Does getting the first blood increase a team's chance of winning, and do different positions getting the first blood have varying
-imapcts on the overall game? </b>
+imapcts on the overall game? </strong>

 ## Data Cleaning and Exploratory Data Analysis